Leica M9 – the journey

 Wait – what?
 Quite old, isnt it?
 As a long time Canon enthusiast, I was used to fast autofocus, ridiculous fast prime lenses (F1,2) and pretty good high ISO performance.
 When I bought Canons stellar 85mm F1,2 II and 50mm 1,2, I thought that nothing could beat it.
-The good news for DSLR-Shooters: I still use my Canon 5D and 6D – but only at weddings, or quick portrait sessions where I am very happy with the results.
+The good news for DSLR-Shooters: I still use my Canons – at weddings, quick portrait sessions and sometimes at beauty- or fashionshootings where I am very happy with the results.
 With the lack of autofocus I would clearly miss some great shots.

 Now, the main question is: How and where can the 2009 made Leica M9 outperform the latest Cameras with it’s finest lenses?